Belashab/BlockDiagramConstructor/README.md

-Created wit libraries beautiful-react-diagrams and it's dependencies and react-router-dom.
+Created with libraries beautiful-react-diagrams and it's dependencies and react-router-dom.

+In order to app to work needed beautiful-react-diagrams from this repo.

 # Getting Started with Create React App